 Growing evidence confirms the connection between oral health and overall general health.
-Delta Dental of Virginia's Healthy Smile, Healthy YouTM program provides additional benefits for three important health conditions connected to oral health: pregnancy, diabetes and high-risk cardiac conditions.
+Delta Dental of Virginia's Healthy Smile, Healthy You[®] program provides additional benefits for six important health conditions connected to oral health: pregnancy, diabetes and high-risk cardiac conditions, cancer treatment, weakened immune system, and kidney failure or dialysis.

-Pregnant members enrolled in the Future Moms program are eligible for one additional Dental cleaning and exam, or periodontal maintenance Visit (if the member has a history of periodontal surgery) during the term of their pregnancy, in addition to the normal plan frequency limits.

-• Diabetic and/or High-Risk Cardiac members enrolled in the ConditionCare program are eligible for one additional Dental cleaning and exam, or periodontal maintenance Visit (if the member has a history of periodontal surgery) during the Plan Year.
+- Pregnant members enrolled in the Future Moms program are eligible for fluoride applications beyond the age limitation, one additional Dental cleaning and exam, or periodontal maintenance Visit (if the member has a history of periodontal surgery) during the term of their pregnancy, in addition to the normal plan frequency limits.
+Members enrolled in Future Moms program will be automatically enrolled in Healthy Smile, Healthy You[®]. - Diabetic and/or High Risk Cardiac members enrolled in the ConditionCare program are eligible for one additional Dental cleaning and exam, or periodontal maintenance Visit (if the member has a history of periodontal surgery) during the Plan Year.
+Members enrolled in the ConditionCare program will be automatically enrolled in Healthy Smile, Healthy You[®]. - Members undergoing cancer treatment, have weakened immune systems, and/or have kidney failure or dialysis are eligible for fluoride applications beyond the age limitation, one additional Dental cleaning and exam, or periodontal maintenance Visit (if the member has a history of periodontal surgery) during the Plan Year.
+These conditions require a separate form to be completed by your physician, which can be found on the Members page at DeltaDentalVA.com (www.deltadentalva.com/members).

-See the information in this section on enrolling in the Future Moms or CondtionCare programs.
+See the information in this section on enrolling in the Future Moms or ConditionCare programs.